API & Webhooks

 Prerequisites

-- A BuildVoiceAI account on the Agency plan
+- A BuildVoiceAI account on the Agency plan (or a client with API access enabled)

 - A server or application capable of making HTTP requests (for the API) and receiving them (for webhooks)